bobshort4bobby4/Connect4-PP3/README.md

 ### WAVE Accessibilty Tool
   The deployed version was tested using this site.
 The first test produced one contrast error, caused by the red colour of the 'Run Program' button not contrasting well with the background image I had choosen.
 I changed the button colour to blue.
 This adjusted site produced no errors, result is shown below.
+Please note the Wave result is similar when the adjusted background version is used.

   ![a screen shot of the WAVE test result](https://github.com/bobshort4bobby4/Connect4-PP3/blob/main/assets/images/readme-screenshots/waveresult-pp3.png)